rkcrisafi/Pastris/README.md

 ### Architecture and Technologies

-This project is implemented with `JavaScript` for the game logic using `HTML 5 Canvas` for rendering and `CSS 3` for styling.
+This project is implemented with `JavaScript` for the game logic, `HTML 5 Canvas` for rendering and `CSS 3` for styling.

 ### Instructions